 Today for my dear blog readers, a game of trivia.
 Name that Fridge!

-Where is this fridge located?
+Where is this fridge located?- A frat house

-• My office
+- My office

-• A Lincoln Park apartment
+- A Lincoln Park apartment

 If you guessed "A frat house" you would be wrong.
 Frat houses have much more beer and much less Coke.
 If you guessed "A Lincoln Park apartment" you would be really close, but no cigar.
 It is, indeed, to be found in "My office."
 This is what I saw this morning as I opened the door to get some milk for my coffee.
 I finally found it, one carton, all the way in the back.
 You can see it with its little red cap sticking up.
 A dull beacon of health lost in a sea of bad carbs and alcohol.
 Typical Friday morning at the office.